Leewired/Easy_Controls/README.md

 # Easy_Controls
 Control creating script for Maya.

+Open with:

+import EasyCtrls_4 as EC
+EC.CtrlsUI()

 ## About the tool